AML Screening FAQs

 Adverse media screening

-Adverse media screening is a proactive measure used to detect negative news or information about customers or prospects, which may indicate involvement in illicit activities such as corruption, fraud, or money laundering.
-It complements other screening types by focusing on media sources.
+Adverse media screening proactively detects negative news or information about customers or prospects, which may indicate involvement in illicit activities such as corruption, fraud, or money laundering.
+It complements other types of AML screening services by focusing on media sources.

 Adverse media screening doesn’t rely on predefined lists.
-Instead, data aggregators scour a wide range of media sources, including news articles, reports, and publications, for potentially adverse information.
+Instead, data aggregators scour a wide range of media sources, including news articles, reports, and publications, for potentially negative information.

 Continuous monitoring is essential in adverse media screening.
 Real-time algorithms and periodic reviews of media sources help identify emerging risks associated with customers or transactions.

-While adverse media screening is not a mandatory part of the KYC process, it assists in identifying hidden risks, providing insights that aid in assessing customer risk profiles and reinforcing the commitment of financial institutions to combat financial crime.
+While adverse media screening is not a mandatory part of the KYC process, it assists in identifying hidden risks, providing insights that aid in assessing customer risk profiles.

 Real-time screening vs. ongoing monitoring